-The Companies Law requires shareholder approval of the appointment of the Company's independent public accountants for the fiscal year ending December 31, 2019.
-Our Board of Directors recommended and upon such recommendation, at the last Annual General Meeting, the Company's shareholders appointed the accounting firm of Kesselman & Kesselman as our independent registered public accounting firm to perform the audit of our consolidated financial statements for the fiscal year ending December 31, 2018.
-The Board of Directors believes that the appointment of Kesselman & Kesselman as the Company's independent registered public accounting firm to perform the audit of the Company's consolidated financial statements for the fiscal statements for the fiscal year ending December 31, 2019.
-It is appropriate and in the interests of the Company and its shareholders.
+The Companies Law requires shareholder approval of the appointment of the Company's independent public accountants for the fiscal year ending December 31, 2022.
+Our Board of Directors recommended and upon such recommendation, at the last Annual General Meeting, the Company's shareholders appointed the accounting firm of Kesselman & Kesselman as our independent registered public accounting firm to perform the audit of our consolidated financial statements for the fiscal year ending December 31, 2022.
+The Board of Directors believes that the appointment of Kesselman & Kesselman as the Company's independent registered public accounting firm to perform the audit of our consolidated financial statements for the fiscal year ending December 31, 2022.
+The Board of Directors believes that the appointment of Kesselman & Kesselman as the Company's independent registered public accounting firm to perform the audit of the Company is shareholders.
+Subject to the approval of the Soprate and in the interests of the Company and its shareholders.
 Subject to the approval of this proposal, the Audit Committee of the Board of Directors will fix the compensation of Kesselman & Kesselman in accordance with the scope and nature of their services to the Company.